 The Narwhal, grade B+

-The Narwhal has only published one article that mentions this UN report.
+The Narwhal has only published one article (at the time of this publication) that mentions this UN report.
 However, they link to an authoritative UN news page, which links to all of the report resources.
 I docked them points for also linking to Facebook, and for overlooking linking to directly to IPBES.

 May 8, 2019 by Sarah Cox: 2 external links, 4 internal links : https://thenarwhal.ca/feds-asked-to-step-in-to-save-endangered-spotted-owls-from-canadian-extinction/